 Sam Ladner (she/her) is a sociologist, researcher, and student of productivity studying the future of work.

 Sam is best known for her book Practical Ethnography: A Guide to Doing Ethnography in the Private Sector.
 This book has become a staple for design research and innovation courses, as well as a go-to handbook for applied ethnographers.
 It is used regularly in design, research, user experience, business and social science graduate-level classes.
-Her most recent book, Mixed Methods, is a companion to her popular course Ethnographic Research Design and Innovation available through EPIC.
+She has also authored Mixed Methods and is currently working on a third book called Practical Foresight.
+She is an adjunct professor at the Ontario College of Art and Design University.

 Publications (2010 – 2008)